Yashvi-2007/Oasis_Infobyte/OIBSIP_Task2-Random_Password_Generator/README.md

 - Customizable Length: Generate passwords from 4 to 12 characters
 - Character Type Selection: Choose from uppercase, lowercase, numbers, and symbols
-- Check the password you are thinking to use
+- Check the password you are thinking of using
 - Smart Character Distribution: Ensures at least one character from each selected type
-- Smart randomization to avoid predictable patterns
+- Smart randomisation to avoid predictable patterns
 - Password strength evaluation (Weak, Medium, Strong)
 - Input validation to avoid invalid settings
 -  Clipboard copy option for quick usage